 Thus far, our results suggest that improved parental English proficiency improves scores on assessments that require reading or text comprehension (as opposed to simple math calculations) and increases the likelihood of parents interacting with their child's school or teachers.
 However, there may be some concerns with our IV construction, and our findings may mask some of the heterogeneity.
 We address these by re-estimating our model using alternative instruments and stratify our sample across various demographics to determine if our results are most salient for any particular groups.
-Lastly, we consider whether the academic outcomes differ by type of parental involvement measure.
-Note that when stratifying by some of the variables reported in Figures 1 and 2 our IV significantly weakened.
-Thus, these results should be interpreted with caution.
-4
+Lastly, we consider whether the academic outcomes differ by Fig. 1 Alternate Specifications, CILS.
+The outcomes in the left panel are standardized Stanford math and reading achievement test scores.
+The outcomes in the right panel are an indicator equal to one if the parent reported helping their child with homework more frequently than once a month and zero if they reported helping seldom or never, an indicator equal to one if the parent reported that they belonged to a parent-teacher organization and zero otherwise, and an indicator equal to one if the parent reported that they attended meetings of a parent-teacher organization and zero otherwise.
+The estimation uses the IV-2SLS method where the coefficient for mother English ability is plotted: see equation (3).
+Each specification includes parent, child, and school controls.
+Standard errors in parentheses.
+Stars indicate significance with \p < 0.10, \\p < 0.05, \\\p < 0.01.
+Data source: Children of Immigrants Longitudinal Study type of parental involvement measure.
+Note that when stratifying by some of the variables reported in Figures 1 and 2 our first-stage is significantly weakened.
+Thus, these results should be interpreted with caution. $^4$